9 steps to create successful HTML email templates

 The solid colour allows us to code that section as two blocks: one with a background colour and live text above it, followed by an image block (which makes the responsive HTML email look steady across all devices).

-You should use live text on your HTML email design in order to:
+You should use live text on your HTML email template in order to:

 1. Edit that text whenever necessary.